mat7ias/GNbot/README.md

 # GNbot

-A telegram resources bot https://t.me/GolemInfoBot
+A telegram resources bot https://t.me/GolemInfoBot Keep in mind that if you run this bot yourself you'll need to fix the paths of the fortunes and config file.
+I also haven't included any of the picture files.

    My commands: